Duke of Edinburgh's (DofE) awards

 Further information

-If you would like to find out more information visit the DofE website
+If you would like to find out more information, please speak to your school.

-FACE in Filton has a DofE group as part of their SEND youth provision.
+FACE in Patchway has a DofE group as part of their SEND youth provision.